 MMI

-The multiple mini interview (MMI) is a series of short structured interviews used to assess the personal traits that we are looking for in our applicants to the MD program.
+The Multiple Mini Interviews (MMI) are a series of short, structured interviews used to assess the personal traits that we are looking for in our applicants to the MD program.
 Each mini interview involves a brief time period to read a prompt and formulate a response before entering a virtual interview room to provide their response.
 For more information regarding the MMI and to access facts and sample questions, please visit our Medicine Admissions page.

 Conversation Circles

-A conversation circle process will be conducted following the MMI, with the goal of getting to know our applicants better and to further assess communication and emotional intelligence skills.
-The performance on the MMI will determine who will be invited to the conversation circle.
-We plan to offer the conversation circle in-person; however, a virtual conversation circle will also be made available to those that cannot attend in-person.
+A conversation circles process will be conducted following the MMI, with the goal of getting to know our applicants better and to further assess communication and emotional intelligence skills.
+The performance on the MMI will determine who will be invited to the conversation circles.
+We plan to offer the conversation circle in-person; however, a virtual conversation circles option will also be made available to those that cannot attend in-person.

 You can apply to the College of Medicine MD program online.